tanzim99901/chess_website/README.md

 A very simple Chess AI.

-The following chess programming techniques are uses:
+The following chess programming techniques are used:
 1) Move generation
 2) Board Evaluation
 3) Minimax